 TRAINING VOLUME FOR MUSCLE GROWTH (MEV AND MAV)

-Let’s focus first on research into training volume for muscle growth.
-This is in fact widely available and indirectly also says something about training volume for maintenance.
+First, let’s focus on research into training volume for muscle growth.
+This is largely present and indirectly also says something about training volume for maintenance.

 According to a meta-analysis by hypertrophy expert Brad Schoenfeld, 10 sets per muscle group per week is a great starting point for building muscle mass.
-However, Schoenfeld and Krieger also found the necessary studies in which beginners already achieved muscle growth in less than 10 sets.
-In other words: ≥10 sets per muscle group per week gives maximum muscle growth, but you can also build muscle with less than that.
+However, Schoenfeld and his colleague Krieger also found the necessary studies in which beginners already achieved muscle growth in less than 10 sets.
+In other words: ≥10 sets per muscle group per week gives maximum muscle growth, but with less than that you can also build muscle.

 Suppose 16 sets are optimal for you (so it is your MAV) and 12 sets minimum (your MEV).
-Then you know that can to do less than 12 sets to maintain your muscles.
+Then you know that you need to do less than 12 sets to maintain your muscles.
 Israetel calls this maintenance volume the Maintenance Volume (MV).
+More on that in a moment.

 According to an often-cited study on detraining, you can safely go without training for two weeks.
 This turned out not to lead to any loss of lean muscle mass in the participants, 20 experienced strength athletes.
-From these and some other studies we can conclude that your muscle mass remains intact for two to three weeks even without any form of strength training.
+From these and many other studies, we can conclude that your muscle mass remains intact for two to four weeks even without any form of strength training.
 This is provided that you continue to eat enough calories and proteins.
-And in older strength athletes, the process of muscle breakdown may start more quickly, especially due to the lower testosterone levels.

 The fact that your muscles can even manage with zero sets per week for a while also shows that you don’t need to do nearly as many sets for long-term maintenance as you do for muscle growth.